Description

 Risk and Exploitability

-EPSS data is not available, so the probability of exploitation cannot be quantified.
+EPSS score is < 1%, which suggests a very low probability of exploitation.
 The flaw is not exposed via a network or software interface that would allow a remote attacker to trigger it; this inference is based on the description, which indicates a hardware errata that manifests under specific in‑kernel conditions.
 A workload that stresses the hardware could trigger the stalls, but no publicly known exploit exists, and the issue does not appear in the CISA KEV catalog.
-The CVSS score of 5.5 indicates medium severity.
-Therefore, the overall risk is limited to availability and performance concerns rather than a security compromise.
+The CVSS score of 7.5 indicates high severity.
+Therefore, the overall risk is high, but it remains largely a concern for availability and performance rather than a direct security compromise.

 Remediation